Getting Your Rental Property Ready for Sale

 3. Know what your tax basis is for the property so that you know how much in taxes you are going to owe.
 Speak with your accountant to determine what your tax basis is.

 In general, your basis will be all of the expenses that have gone into the property that was not written off in a given year, such as purchase price, closing costs, and improvements, minus how much you have written off in depreciation over the years.

 4. Know what the rough market value of your property is.
 You should find two or three comparable properties that have sold in your area in the last year.
 You can use these numbers to get a rough idea of the price range in which your property should be selling.

 5. Take the rough market value of your property, minus the amount you have left on your mortgage, minus closing costs of selling your property to determine how much money you would walk away with at sale.

 6. You then need to determine how much money you will owe in capital gains taxes.
 To do this you will take the sales price of your property minus the tax basis you have calculated.
 This amount will determine what you owe for capital gains taxes.
-Make sure you speak with your accountant, because there can be scenarios where you walk away with very little money at sale but owe significantly more in capital gains taxes due to depreciation write offs taken throughout ownership of the property.
+Make sure you speak with your accountant because there can be scenarios where you walk away with very little money at sale but owe significantly more in capital gains taxes due to depreciation write-offs taken throughout the ownership of the property.